Hey, Snickerdoodle!

 • Vanilla extract: I prefer to use vanilla bean paste but regular vanilla extract will work too.

-• Flour: All-purpose white flour is used for this recipe.
+• Flour: All-purpose flour is used for this recipe.

 • Baking powder